 We are committed to continually improving the clarity of the findings summarised in this report.
-We provide a clear outline of our methodology, conclusions and next steps for each of the seven areas assessed.
-We also describe the governance steps that we undertake throughout the Assessment of Value lifecycle.
-By providing detailed and comprehensive information, we aim to ensure that our stakeholders have a thorough understanding of our assessment process and any actions we are taking to deliver better value.
+By providing detailed and comprehensive information, we aim to ensure that you have a thorough understanding of our assessment process and any actions we are taking to deliver better value where this is required.